elusivecodes/fQuery/README.md

 **Get Text**

-Get the text contents of the first element.
+Get the text contents of the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 const text = dom.getText(nodes);